 There’s a simple solution to workplace stress... stop working for a bit.

 Humans need vacations.
 Even a little time away from work can help us relax and recharge.
 In fact, research shows that planned time away from work helps people do better work.
-In another HBR study, 55% of people surveyed returned to work with much higher levels of energy after a low-stress vacation.
+In a Harvard study, 55% of people surveyed returned to work with much higher levels of energy after a low-stress vacation.

 Effective leaders inspire the people around them to push themselves to greatness.
 They lead by example, and you can set one for your team by maintaining a good work-life balance.
 Keeping the line between productivity and stress clear lets your employees know that they matter, and improves work quality all around.
 Start by taking a vacation. ;)